-A leniency programme is available in Italy on February 2007 as a system of partial or total exoneration from the administrative penalties.
-Due to the administrative nature of the leniency programme a successful applicant, as well as an unsuccessful one, are not granted immunity from civil claims.
+A leniency programme has been available in Italy since February 2007 as a system of partial or total exoneration from the administrative penalties.
+Due to the administrative nature of the leniency programme, a successful applicant, as well as an unsuccessful one, are not granted immunity from civil claims.
 Therefore, actions for damages are not barred.